Toward diagnosing neutrino non-unitarity through CP phase correlations: SM - UV phase correlations: Now and the next step

 \subsection{Toward $\nu$SM - UV phase correlations in the whole terrestrial region}

+Thus, to our current knowledge, the picture of $\nu$SM - UV phase correlation jumps from a local region to another, from the chiral-type correlation in the atmospheric resonance region to the $\delta - \alpha_{\beta \gamma}$-blobs correlation in the solar resonance region.
+Obviously, we need a better treatment of the phase correlations to allow us to draw a global picture of the phase correlation in the whole terrestrial region, i.e., the region covered by the terrestrial neutrino experiments.

-Thus, in this paper we aim at understanding the CP phase correlations between the $\nu$SM $\delta$ and the UV amplitudes in much wider parameter space that can cover the whole region of the terrestrial neutrino experiments.
-To our knowledge the right theoretical framework for this purpose is the one based on the Jacobi method, Denton {\it et al.} (DMP) perturbation theory~\cite{Denton:2016wmg}, and Agarwalla {\it et al.} (AKT) perturbation theory~\cite{Agarwalla:2013tza}, both of which can cover the whole terrestrial region including the atmospheric and solar resonances.\footnote{ In fact, it is shown~\cite{Parke:2019vbs} that these Jacobi-based approximation schemes provide numerically accurate probability expressions.
-For another less familiar favorable feature of the globally valid framework, see Appendix A in ref.~\cite{Minakata:2021goi}. }
+To our knowledge the right theoretical framework for this purpose is the one based on the Jacobi method, Denton {\it et al.} (DMP) perturbation theory~\cite{Denton:2016wmg} and Agarwalla {\it et al.} (AKT) perturbation theory~\cite{Agarwalla:2013tza} with full coverage of the whole terrestrial region.
+For a pedagogical introduction for the Jacobi method, see ref.~\cite{Agarwalla:2013tza}.\footnote{ It is shown that these Jacobi-method-based approximation schemes provide numerically accurate probability expressions~\cite{Parke:2019vbs}.
+For further studies of the Jacobi method in neutrino oscillation, see refs.~\cite{Denton:2018fex,Denton:2019qzn}. } See Appendix~A in ref.~\cite{Minakata:2021goi} for another favorable feature of the globally valid frameworks, albeit it being a much less familiar one.

-We use the DMP perturbation theory and extend it to incorporate the UV effect parametrized by the $\alpha$ parameters, the framework dubbed hereafter as the ``DMP-UV perturbation theory''.
-It is because DMP is easier to handle, and it has the transparent relation to the atmospheric-resonance perturbation theory~\cite{Minakata:2015gra} as ``half a way to DMP''.
+We base our formalism on the DMP perturbation theory and extend it to incorporate the UV effect parametrized by the $\alpha$ parameters, the framework dubbed hereafter as the ``DMP-UV perturbation theory''.
+It is because DMP is easier to handle, and it has the transparent relation to a particular version~\cite{Minakata:2015gra} of the atmospheric-resonance perturbation theory as ``half a way'' to DMP.
 In fact, it is shown analytically~\cite{Minakata:2020oxb} that the DMP theory approaches to this atmospheric-resonance perturbation theory and to the solar-resonance perturbation theory~\cite{Martinez-Soler:2019nhb}, respectively, each in the appropriate limit.
 In this way, we can discuss the relationship between our results in this paper and the ones obtained previously by using the atmospheric- and solar-resonance perturbation theories valid in these local regions~\cite{Martinez-Soler:2018lcy,Martinez-Soler:2019noy}.